cheetah0216/cheetah0216.github.com/_posts/english/2012-12-25-start-from-scratch-english-one.md

 Let's go it together.
 Don't laugh at me.
 Let's sing on English song.
 It's a long story.
-I wiil be back right away.
+I will be back right away.